Growth Mindset: What Dweck's Research Actually Found

 A related challenge for schools is the overjustification effect, first described by Lepper, Greene, and Nisbett (1973).
 When learners receive external rewards for activities they already find intrinsically motivating, their internal motivation can decrease.
 This is directly relevant to growth mindset implementation.
 Many schools pair mindset messaging with reward systems such as stickers, certificates and house points for demonstrating effort.

 The research suggests this combination can be counterproductive.
 Learners may begin to associate effort with the reward rather than with the intrinsic satisfaction of learning and improving.
 When the rewards are removed, effort decreases.
 Deci and Ryan's (1985) self-determination theory provides a stronger framework.
-It suggests learners are most motivated when they have autonomy (choice in learning), competence (evidence of real improvement), and relatedness (connection to teachers and peers who value learning).
+Learners feel most motivated when they have choice in their learning.
+They also need to see real improvement and feel connected to teachers and peers who value learning.

 Schools would benefit from examining whether their growth mindset programmes inadvertently rely on extrinsic motivation systems that contradict the underlying message.
-If the message is that effort leads to growth, but you use sticker charts to encourage effort, the reward system undermines the psychological principle.
+If effort helps growth, using sticker charts to encourage effort goes against this idea.
+The reward system can weaken the main psychological principle.

 One area where growth mindset messaging requires particular care is in relation to learners with special educational needs and disabilities (SEND).
 The broad claim that anyone can achieve anything through effort can feel dismissive.
 This especially affects learners whose difficulties are neurological, developmental, or cognitive.
 A learner with dyslexia may interpret growth mindset messaging as suggesting their reading difficulties are caused by lack of effort.
 In reality, these difficulties come from a genuine processing difference.